Deepdive543443/Seq2Seq-Pytorch-lightning/README.md

 # lightning_test
-Learn to use Pytorch lightning
+A seq2seq with attention implementation in Pytorch lightning

-Under construction...